Perform this score in a dream

 Be sure to write down your experience as soon as you wake up, so you are able to capture what happened.

-Send me a message using the form below and tell me how it went.
+Send me a message and tell me how it went (email below).

-I am looking to collect a few dream reports about this piece and one day have them published (with the author’s permission).
+I am looking to collect dream reports about this piece and one day publish them (with the author’s permission).

 If you are first then you will be listed as the person who premiered the work.
 Tell me as much detail as you can about the experience and what you dreamt.
 Explain what happened, how you did it, the process behind what you did, what location or environment the dream set in, what it sounded like, what type of recorder you used, and what stage of the piece you reached (stage 1, 2, 3, 4, 5 or 6).

-I will then register the work with the Australian Performing Rights Association, and include your name as the first performer of the work.
+I will then register the work and include your name as the first performer of the work.

 References